luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 #### Dataset generation, persistence, and reproducibility

 For each configuration, defined by algorithm, input size and distribution, we generate an input array deterministically and make it persist to the disk.
-We also configured subsequent repetitions to reuse the exact same dataset file, since htis reduces variance caused by different random inputs and allows strict run to run comparability.
+We also configured subsequent repetitions to reuse the exact same dataset file, since this reduces variance caused by different random inputs and allows strict run to run comparability.
 We also control randomness via a deterministic seeding strategy so that the same configuration always maps to the same dataset.
 For replication purposes, we decided to store the input datasets as JSON to make the replication package easy to inspect and language independent.

 We use multiple input distributions: